Kaviraja Bankidas Ashiya

 Kaviraja Bankidas Ashiya (1771–1833) was a Rajasthani poet, warrior and scholar.
-He was born in a Charan family of Ashiya lineage in what is now the Indian state of Rajasthan.
+He was born in 1771 (1828 Vikram Samvat) in a Charan family of Ashiya lineage in what is now the Indian state of Rajasthan.

-He was born in 1771 (1828 Vikram Samvat).
-He has composed between 1803 and 1833.
+He composed between 1803 and 1833.
 He wrote several religious poems, didactic poems and also on the then situation of the society.

 Introduction

-Kaviraja Bankidas Asiya(1771–1833) was born in the village of Bhandiawas of Pachpadra Pargana in Jodhpur state (also known as the Kingdom of Marwar) to Fateh Sinhji Ashiya, in AD 1771.
+Kaviraja Bankidas Asiya was born in the village of Bhandiawas of Pachpadra Pargana in Jodhpur state (also known as the Kingdom of Marwar) to Fateh Sinhji Ashiya.
 He is considered the best poet of the Rajasthani (Dingal) language of his time.
 Bankidas was the Raj-Kavi of Marwar (Jodhpur) kingdom during the rule of Man Singh of Jodhpur.

 He authored 26 books, of which "Bankidas Ri Khyat" is considered his most prominent work.
 This book was written in a style that was different from the prevalent writing tradition.
 It is a collection of 2000 commentaries written on the events related to the history of Rajasthan.

 Bankidas was considered an Aśu-Kavi, an extempore poet who could compose poetry off-hand (i.e. without preparation).
 Bankidas is also known as a chronicler of history and a knowledgeable scholar of Sanskrit, Dingal, Prakrit, Persian, and Braj Bhasa.